 When your potting soil is kept continuously moist by overwatering, and your seedling roots are weakened by fungus gnat larvae, the damping-off fungi can easily infect your seedlings.

 Potting mixes containing compost or peat moss seem to be particularly affected by fungus gnats and damping off.
-If the problem is reoccurring for you, think about switching from a peat-based mix to one that only contains perlite or vermiculite.
+If the problem is reoccurring for you, think about switching from a peat-based soil mix to one that only contains perlite or vermiculite.

-Because fungus gnats have a quick life cycle, it is important to reduce their numbers by using methods that control them both as adults and as larvae.
+Because fungus gnats have a quick life cycle, it is important to reduce their numbers by using a combination of methods that control them both as adults and as larvae.
 Whether you choose physical controls and/or biological controls, there are a variety of affordable, safe choices for ridding your indoor garden of pesky fungus gnats and their plant-killing larvae.

 Sand – Controls larvae